RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/simulation/gazebo-classic-simulation-of-graspable-and-breakable-objects.md

 ## Development Journey

-First of all, the end effectors had to be included in the scene and attached to the arms, and to do this, we leveraged the Solidworks to URDF extension (https://wiki.ros.org/sw_urdf_exporter) to export our CAD assembly into an URDF file.
-The documentation to do this is available at (https://www.notion.so/Turning-Assemblies-into-URDF-for-RViz-Gazebo-1b6cedb4810780728bdec28add6a1891?pvs=4).
+First of all, the end effectors had to be included in the scene and attached to the arms, and to do this, we leveraged the [Solidworks to URDF extension](https://wiki.ros.org/sw_urdf_exporter) to export our CAD assembly into an URDF file.
+The documentation to do this is available at [this Notion guide](https://www.notion.so/Turning-Assemblies-into-URDF-for-RViz-Gazebo-1b6cedb4810780728bdec28add6a1891?pvs=4).

  In short, the assembly was significantly simplified, a base link (where the end effector attaches to the arm) is specified, revolute joints were defined and tested, and the files were exported (URDF and STL).